High availability Event Store allows you to run more than one node as a cluster. There are two modes available for clustering:

 Manager nodes have a number of responsibilities:

 Each database or manager node can have a variety of configuration sources.
-Each source has a priority, and running configuration is determined by evaluating each source and then applying the option from the source with the highest priority.
+Each source has a priority and determines running configuration by evaluating each source and applying the option from the source with the highest priority.

 From lowest to highest priority, the sources of configuration are:

-The effective configuration of a node can be determined by passing the
+You can determine the configuration of a node by passing the

 -WhatIf flag to the process.

-Event Store clusters follow a “shared nothing” philiosophy.
-This means that no shared disks are required in order for clustering to work.
-Instead, several database nodes store your data in order to ensure that it is not lost in the case of a drive failure or a node crashing.
+Event Store clusters follow a “shared nothing” philosophy, meaning that clustering requires no shared disks for clustering to work.
+Instead, several database nodes store your data to ensure it isn’t lost in case of a drive failure or a node crashing.

 Event Store uses a quorum-based replication model.
 When working normally, a cluster will have one database node which is known as a master, and the remaining nodes will be slaves.
-The master node is responsible for co-ordinating writes during the period it is master.
-Database nodes use a concensus algorithm to determine which database node should be master and which should be slaves.
-The decision as to which node should be master is based on a number of factors (some of which are configurable).
+The master node is responsible for coordinating writes while it is the master.
+Database nodes use a consensus algorithm to determine which database node should be master and which should be slaves.
+Event Store bases the decision as to which node should be the master on a number of factors (some of which are configurable).

-In order for database nodes to have this information available to them, the nodes gossip with other nodes in the cluster.
-Gossip runs over the internal and optionally the external HTTP interfaces of database nodes, and over both internal and external interfaces of manager nodes.
+For database nodes to have this information available to them, the nodes gossip with other nodes in the cluster.
+Gossip runs over the internal (and optionally the external) HTTP interfaces of database nodes, and over both internal and external interfaces of manager nodes.

-Manager and database nodes need to know about one another in order to gossip.
-To bootstrap this process, gossip seeds, or the addresses where some other nodes may be found, must be provided to each node.
-When running with manager nodes, the following approach is normally used:
+Manager and database nodes need to know about one another to gossip.
+To start this process, you provide gossip seeds or the addresses where it can find other nodes, to each node.
+When running with manager nodes, it normally uses the following approach:

 The preferred method is via a DNS entry.
-To set this up, a DNS entry is made for the cluster with an A record pointing to each member of the cluster.
+To set this up, create a DNS entry for the cluster with an A record pointing to each member of the cluster.
 Each manager will then look up other nodes in the cluster during the startup process based on the DNS name.
-Since DNS only provides information about addresses, it is required for a consistent TCP port to be used across the cluster for gossip.
+Since DNS only provides information about addresses, you need to use a consistent TCP port across the cluster for gossip.

-This example will show the configuration for a three node cluster, running in the typical setup of one manager node and one database node per physical machine, with cluster discovery via DNS.
-Each machine has only one network interface, therefore different ports are used for the internal and external traffic.
-All nodes in this case are running Windows, so the manager nodes will run as Windows services.
+This example shows the configuration for a three node cluster, running in the typical setup of one manager node and one database node per physical machine, with cluster discovery via DNS.
+Each machine has one network interface, therefore uses different ports for the internal and external traffic.
+All nodes, in this case, are running Windows, so the manager nodes will run as Windows services.

-This setup is shown in figure 2 below.
+Figure 2 below shows the setup.
 The important points for writing configuration files are:

-In order to configure the cluster correctly, there are a number of steps which must be taken:
+To configure the cluster correctly, there are a number of steps to follow:

 All three nodes will be similar in configuration.
 The important configuration points are IP Addresses for internal and external interfaces, the ports for each endpoint, the location of the database file, the size of the cluster and the endpoints from which to seed gossip (in this case the local manager).
-We assume in this case that Event Store data is to be stored on the
+We assume in this case that Event Store stores data on the _D:_ drive.

 The configuration files are written in YAML, and reads as follows for the first node: